stephansturges/MAVERICC/Readme.md

 ----------------------------------------------------------------------------

-WHAT IS MAVERICC?
+**WHAT IS MAVERICC?
+**
 MAVERICC is a detection AI model, based on a large YOLO-v7 backbone and my own synthetic data pipeline.
 The basic model shared here, which is the only one published as FOSS at the moment, is capable of detecting ONLY PLANES in high resolution satellite imagery.

-The complete version (not free) can detect 16 classes, the same ones as my WALDO model.
+The complete version (not free) can detect 16 classes, the same ones as my WALDO model:

+car / van / truck / human / gas tank / digger / container / bus / utility pole / boat /
+bike / smoke / solar panels / military vehicle / plane

+This free model is only trained for "plane" class.

 ----------------------------------------------------------------------------

-WHERE IS MAVERICC?
+**WHERE IS MAVERICC?
+**
 Due to the size of the model files and the constraints of github LFS the files are no longer stored directly on Github, please download the latest package using the link below: